Stalruth/SableyeBot4/website/index.md

 [Invite this bot to your server!][invite]

 Competitive Pokémon Discord Bot.
-Features accurate data for every Pokémon game from Red and Blue to Sword and Shield.
+Features accurate data for every Pokémon game from Red and Blue to Scarlet and Violet: The Teal Mask.

 ## Features